Last Updated: October 16th, 2020 at 8:20 pm

 On January 9, 2008, cars that were traveling along Interstate-4 between Tampa and Orlando were blanketed by a dense layer of fog and smoke.
 A nearby brush fire erupted into a canopy of smoke that lingered over the landscape for miles.
 With the road covered in darkness, tractor-trailers and a tanker overturned, with six of them burning completely.
 Passenger cars crashed into one another, with many pinned below larger vehicles.

-South Florida is no stranger to pileups.
-If you or someone you love has recently been injured in an accident, contact an experienced personal injury attorney to fight for the compensation you deserve.
+South Florida is no stranger to pileups o rperhapos some of the worst car accidents.
+If you or someone you love has recently been injured in an accident, contact experienced accident attorneys to fight for the compensation you deserve.